Activities

 • Try this "Biodiversity In Ponds" lab with "Pond Identification Sheet" and scoring rubric.

-• The Smithsonian's Air and Space Museum has many biodiversity activities in its "Reflections on Earth: Biodiversity and Remote Sensing" teacher's guide.
-I produced this "Biodiversity Lab" with teacher notes and lab key from this Smithsonian guide.
+• The Smithsonian’s Air and Space Museum has many biodiversity activities in its “Reflections on Earth: Biodiversity and Remote Sensing” teacher’s guide.
+I produced this “Biodiversity Lab” (doc) with teacher notes (doc) and lab key (doc) from the Smithsonian guide.

 Links